-Events include childrens activities during school holidays, Art in the Park on the last Sunday of every month and Carols by Torchlight in December.
+Exciting events include the annual Springtime Festival, children’s activities during school holidays, Blues in the Hills, and Carols by Torchlight in December.
 Araluen has a proud past.
 Established in 1929 as a holiday resort for the Young Australia League, it now clearly exudes the beauty and ambience of a bygone era.

-Facilities include the Chalet Healy log cabin tearooms and Roundhouse gift shop, both complete with open log fires in winter.
-Electric BBQs are available all year round on the central concourse area, while wood-fired BBQs are scattered throughout the park and operate in non-fire restricted times.
-All amenities contain disabled and parenting facilities and free wheelchair hire is available at the entry.
-Electric gophers are also available at a modest hire cost for those with mobility restrictions.
+Facilities include the Chalet Healy log cabin tearooms, complete with spectacular views and open log fires in winter.
+Electric barbeques are available all year round on the central concourse area, while wood-fired barbecues are scattered throughout the park and operate in non-fire restricted times.
+All amenities contain disabled and parenting facilities.
+For further details on our events and facilities, click here.

 Child: $5.00 (6 - 15 years)